 - You’d like a "third party" to hear or to help communicate a concern

 - A Cornell Health staff member identifies a situation in which a Patient Advocate might be helpful to a patient or client

 - A staff or faculty member, coach, friend, parent, or other family member wants to help facilitate care for a student, ask a question, or offer feedback about our services

 Contact a Patient Advocate

-To schedule an in-person or phone appointment with a Patient Advocate, you may:
+To schedule a phone appointment with a Patient Advocate, you may:

 - Stop at any Cornell Health reception desk

 * Please be aware that email is not a secure medium for communication of sensitive information.
 Also, urgent messages should be conveyed by phone, as email messages may not be read every day.

 If you would be more comfortable – or if we are unable to address or resolve your concerns in a way that is satisfactory to you – you might wish to contact the Office of the University Ombudsman by phone (607-255-4321) or email.
 Its services are independent of the university administration, and are confidential.